A request represent an HTTP request that Hookdeck receives for a source.

 PAYLOAD_TOO_LARGEThe request payload was larger then what's allowed for your current quota

-UNKNOWNAn unknown error occur, the team is investigating
+UNKNOWNAn unknown error occur, the team has been notified and is investigating

 Retrying a request

 Rejected requests can be retried.
-Hookdeck re-runs the processing logic for the request according to the new result and creates the associated events.
+Hookdeck re-runs the processing logic on the same request — the request keeps its ID — and creates the associated events.

 Requests eligible for retries